 - Basic meal structure

 These are the points where alignment between both homes pays the greatest emotional dividend for the child.
 Everything else — the bedtime story, the dinner menu, the order of the shower — is secondary.
-This connects directly to what we explore in consistency across two homes: the goal isn't to erase the differences between both environments, but to preserve the child's family rhythm through the changes.
+This connects directly to what we explore in consistency across two homes: the goal isn't to erase the differences between environments, but to preserve the child's family rhythm through the changes.

 The concrete effect on transition moments